smartcoin1207/vite-react-tailwindcss-setup/Readme.md

 3. npm install -D tailwindcss postcss autoprefixer
 4. npx tailwindcss init -p (this generates the Configuration Files)<br>

-configure the paths to all of your HTML templates:
+configure the paths to all of your HTML templates:<br>
 5. Add "./index.html" and "./src/**/*.{js,ts,jsx,tsx}" to the content array in your tailwind.config.js file<br>

 For adding special functionality and customization:<br>